cloudfoundry/docs-bosh/content/dns.md

 ---
 ## Constructing DNS Queries {: #constructing-queries }

-BOSH DNS provides its own structured query language for querying instances? based on an instance's endemic and organizational relationship; e.g., by an instance's healthiness, its availability zone, or group id.
+BOSH DNS provides its own structured query language for querying instances based on an instance's endemic and organizational relationship; e.g., by an instance's healthiness, its availability zone, or group id.